2,458 texts in Legends of the Jews (Ginzberg)

 Build the Tabernacle first, and then create the Ark of the Covenant, the special chest to house the Torah.
 Makes sense.
 But then came Bezalel, the master craftsman, with a differen...

-We all know the stories of its power, its presence in the Tabernacle, and later, its prominent place in Solomon’s Temple.
-But what happened after that first Temple fell?
-Well, acco...
+The familiar version gives us the stories of its power, its presence in the Tabernacle, and later, its prominent place in Solomon’s Temple.
+But what happened after that first Templ...

 It was there, shrouded in mystery, that the Ark of the Covenant resided.
 And upon that Ark?
 The Cherubim.
-Now, these weren't your chubby Renaissance cherubs.
-The Talmud describes t...
+These weren't your chubby Renaissance cherubs.
+The Talmud describes them a...

 It wasn’t just about golden walls and intricate carvings; according to tradition, miracles pulsed within its very structure.
-Imagine this: When the Cherubim, those powerful angelic...
+When the Cherubim, those powerful angelic beings, were ...

 God, in all His glory, gave Moses meticulous instructions on how to build it.
 Seems straightforward.
 Wrong.
-According to Ginzberg's retelling in Legends of the Jews, poor Moses des...
+In Ginzberg's retelling in, Legends of the Jews, poor Moses descended fr...

-Specifically, the altar.
-According to Legends of the Jews, when God instructed Moses to build the altar from shittim wood (that's acacia wood) and overlay it with brass, Moses had ...
+When God instructed Moses to build the altar from shittim wood (that's acacia wood) and overlay it with brass, Moses had a very practical question.
+"Lord of the world," he asks, "Y...

 The Talmud, in Tractate Chullin 60b, quotes God as saying, "Dead things come before Me and leave Me imbued with life."
 Powerful.
 But what does it really mean?
 The Sages, in their i...